DroneDB/libnexus/README.md

 # libnexus

 Self-contained, dependency-free C Library to generate [Nexus](https://github.com/cnr-isti-vclab/nexus) files.
+It's main feature is that it doesn't depend on QT.

 It's been tested on Arch / Ubuntu Linux and Windows.